navy secf

 If the board deems the sailor worthy, they recommend the SS qualification to the Commanding Officer.

-If the CO agrees with the board’s recommendation, the Sailor is presented their SS qualification and his service jacket updated to reflect such.
+If the CO agrees with the board’s recommendation, the Sailor is presented with their SS qualification, and their service jacket is updated to reflect such.

-They are presented their Submarine Warfare Specialist Pin (SS), or “Dolphins” by the CO and allowed to wear on their uniform and use the SS after their rate (i.e., STS2(SS), or FT1(SS).
+Their CO presents their Submarine Warfare Specialist Pin (SS), or “Dolphins,” so they can wear it on their uniform and use the SS after their rate (i.e., STS2(SS), or FT1(SS).

 SS-qualified sailors are designated as “Qualified in Submarines” and are viewed with respect by their fellow sailors.